 Plasmapheresis — Plasmapheresis (plasma exchange) directly removes acetylcholine receptor (AChR) antibodies from the circulation.
 Clinical improvement with plasmapheresis roughly correlates with the reduction in antibody levels, as illustrated by the following reports [11-13].

 ●In five patients with refractory MG (moderate to severe disability despite treatment with thymectomy, high-dose prednisone, and cholinesterase inhibitors), plasmapheresis combined with prednisone and azathioprine therapy produced clinical improvement .
 Serial determinations of serum AChR antibody titers showed a decline to a mean of 21 percent of the baseline levels concurrently with improved strength.
 Clinically improved patients maintained lowered AChR titers, whereas clinical relapses were associated with a rebound in AChR titers.

-●In seven patients with acquired MG who had elevated serum AChR antibody titers there was an inverse association between improvement of muscle strength and fall of anti-AChR titers .
+●In seven patients with acquired MG who had elevated serum AChR antibody titers, improvement of muscle strength correlated with reduction of anti-AChR antibody titers .
 There was a minimum time lag of two days for the clinical response to plasmapheresis.

 The beneficial clinical effect of plasmapheresis is usually seen within days, but the benefit typically lasts only three to six weeks.
 In addition, the AChR antibody levels rebound within weeks if no concurrent immunotherapy (eg, glucocorticoids) is used.

 Plasmapheresis is an established treatment for seriously ill patients in the midst of myasthenic crisis.
 The evidence supporting its use in this situation is discussed separately.
 (See "Myasthenic crisis", section on 'Plasma exchange'.)